Neutral / cushion / high arch

 Brooks Mazama 2 size and fit

-The Brooks Mazama 2 was designed to be true to size.
+Like most Brooks trail running shoe, the Brooks Mazama 2 was designed to be true to size.
 So, it aims to satisfy the needs of consumers regarding its sizing scheme.
 The available width for the women’s version is B – Medium.
 The men’s version has D – Medium for its width profile.
 The underfoot platform is designed to conform itself to the shape of the wearer’s underfoot and the upper has a semi-permeable mesh that lightly stretches.

 The Strobel last involves the upper being stitched directly to a mesh material that covers the uppermost part of the platform.
 The goal of this construction technique is to improve durability while accommodating a smooth in-shoe feel.

 The outsole unit of the Brooks Mazama 2 features a sticky rubber compound.
 It protects the rest of the platform from the abrasive nature of the terrains.
 It also provides traction, which is essential when traversing the unpredictable outdoor paths.

 Multidirectional gripping lugs are patterned across the area that has the rubber layer.
 The purpose of these protrusions is to clamp onto the uneven surfaces to prevent slipping and other unsavory steps.